alexanderwendt/civ4ri-customization/README.md

 #### Mitigation 3
 In case the OOS seems to occur due to one of the slower computers, change or reduce the graphics resolution.
 Some resolutions do not seem to work very well on all computers.
 Also in windowed mode, the OOS still occur.
 Try another resolution.
 In the worst case, use the lowest possible resolution.

-### Turn Loading Timeout
+### Timeout of Turn Loading
-If you play with a really slow computer, it ist he last to start the new turn.
-There seems tob e a timeout, which causes the connection to break after some time
+If you play with a really slow computer, it is the last to start the new turn.
+There seems to be a timeout, which causes the connection to break after some time.

 #### Mitigation 1
 If logging is on due to sync errors, deactive some of the loggers to see an increase in starting speed.